Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 Added support for variant feature flags defined using [Microsoft Feature Management schema](https://github.com/microsoft/FeatureManagement/blob/main/Schema/FeatureManagement.v2.0.0.schema.json).
 Variants and telemetry can be declared using [Microsoft Feature Flag schema v2](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json).
 [Sample](https://github.com/microsoft/FeatureManagement-Dotnet/blob/main/examples/VariantAndTelemetryDemo/appsettings.json#L12).

-### Migration
+### Breaking Changes

-1. It should be uncommon, but when manually constructing `FeatureTagHelper`, you'll now need to pass both an `IFeatureManager` and an `IVariantFeatureManager`.
-1. In order to use variants or cancellation tokens, change references from `IFeatureManager` to `IVariantFeatureManager`.
+1. The constructor of `FeatureTagHelper` has been adjusted to take both an `IFeatureManager` and an `IVariantFeatureManager` for backwards compatability.
+Most use cases don't directly use the constructor, but if the constructor is directly called, the call will need to be adjusted to pass the additional parameter.

 ## 4.0.0-preview4 - Jul 19, 2024